junebee66/GEO3-App/README.md

 <img src="https://github.com/junebee66/molab-2023/raw/main/Week09/source/particle.gif" width="30%">
 </br>

-### **🛠️ Things I learned in This Project**
+## **🛠️ Things I learned in This Project**
-Functionality and UI is comletely different.
+1. Functionality and UI is comletely different.
 I should not try to code them at the same time.
+2. I really enjoy the coding sessions with professor John Henry.
+I feel like when I'm coiding on my own and encounter an issue.
+I usually kept looking at it and keep thinking there's someting wrong with this.
+However, in the offic hour, when Professor JohnHenry looks at it, he can identify that it is a structue and communication problem between my files.
+I find that extremely useful.
+3. 3D is hard.
+The way apple complie 3d object is very different than I used to work with, so even a little thing as assigning texture can be extremely complicated and indirect.
+This is my first time writing a pretty low level (close to backend code) this makes it very hard when I need to declare many detail settings.
+When the project gets larger, it is very hard to keep on track.

 ## **🛑Challenges & Struggles**
+**1. Scan and transfer Object**</br>

+**2. Complie texture with mld and mtl texture**</br>

+**3. swift doesn't read pooint cloud files**</br>

+**3. Sync with Firebase**</br>

 ## **☁️ Future Development Envision**
+**Map View Call Out**</br>
+**3D model scan to point cloud**</br>

 <iframe src="https://www.w3schools.com" title="W3Schools Free Online Web Tutorials"></iframe>